TOAST-DOCS/Gamebase/zh/unreal-etc.md

     if (message.category.Equals(GamebaseEventCategory::ServerPushAppKickOut))
     {
         // Kicked out from Gamebase server.(Maintenance, banned or etc..)
+        // Kicked out from Gamebase server.(Maintenance, banned or etc.)
+        // And the game user closes the kickout pop-up.
         // Return to title and initialize Gamebase again.
+    }
+ else if (message.category.Equals(GamebaseEventCategory::ServerPushAppKickOutMessageReceived))
+    {
+        // Currently, the kickout pop-up is displayed.
+        // If your game is running, stop it.
     }
     else if (message.category.Equals(GamebaseEventCategory::ServerPushTransferKickout))
     {